algorand/go-algorand/data/transactions/logic/README_in.md

 `frame_dig` and `proto` could fail because of an attempt to access above the current stack.

+## Stack Types

+While every element of the stack is restricted to the types `uint64` and `bytes`, the values of these types may be known to be bounded.
+The more common bounded types are named to provide more semantic information in the documentation.
+They're also used during assembly time to do type checking and to provide more informative error messages.

+@@ named_stack_types.md @@

 ## Scratch Space

 In addition to the stack there are 256 positions of scratch